-Le Monde, one of France’s leading newspapers, recently launched an English-language digital edition.
-Many other international newspapers also have English editions you can read online.
+Most major international newspapers have English editions – now including Le Monde – that you can read online.
 And with Google Translate, you can get an English version of any newspaper.

 Listed below are some top international newspapers that you can read online for free or with a low-priced digital subscription.

 Most allow you to read a few articles with no subscription (typically 5 articles per month).
 They also offer trial deals on a digital subscription that give you unlimited, sometimes ad-free access to the newspaper website, plus a mobile app.
 Some also offer extras like crossword puzzles (in particular, The London Times).

 Listed below are some of the top international newspapers, in alphabetical order.
 Before you subscribe, you may want to browse the online paper to see if you can get enough content for free.